ena-infrastructure/specifications/ena-oauth2-profile.md

 - Additional security constraints, such as requirements for [Client Authentication](#client-authentication),
 [DPoP, Demonstrating Proof of Possession](#dpop-demonstrating-proof-of-possession), and JWT encryption.

-&gt; Some of the above settings may be available from the protected resource metadata, if the resource supports "OAuth 2.0 Protected Resource Metadata" \[[RFC9728](#rfc9728)\].
+> Some of the above settings may be available from the protected resource metadata, if the resource supports "OAuth 2.0 Protected Resource Metadata" \[[RFC9728](#rfc9728)\].

-As a general rule of thumb, an authorization server's configuration for a protected resource SHOULD cover all aspects of the resource's access requirements, thereby leaving it to the protected resource to only check the scope and, if necessary, the identity of the resource owner before allowing access based on an access token (see [Section 4.4, Protected Resource Access Requirements Modelling](#protected-resource-access-requirements-modelling)).
+As a general rule of thumb, an authorization server's configuration for a protected resource SHOULD cover all aspects of the resource's access requirements.
+This allows the protected resource to only check the scope and, if necessary, assert that the identity of the resource owner corresponds to the call being made before allowing access based on an access token (see [Section 4.4, Protected Resource Access Requirements Modelling](#protected-resource-access-requirements-modelling)).

 <a name="protected-resource-profile"></a>
 ## 4. Protected Resource Profile